tap349/tap349.github.io/_posts/2016-03-24-turbolinks.md

 - install as gem
 - require in application js/coffeescript manifest file (_application.coffee_)

-turbolinks can be disabled for certain links by adding `data-to-turbolink` data attribute to the link.
+turbolinks can be disabled for certain links by adding `data-no-turbolink` data attribute to the link.

 ## how it works